top of page

 _PFD3981.jpg

-The other flower was the daisy.
-The common daisy (Bellis perennis) you could find in meadows or fields.
-For mother's day, I always got up at dawn to pick a really big bunch of them for the breakfast table.
-That was always a bit special.
+The common daisy (Bellis perennis) you could find in meadows or fields became special on mother's day, I always got up at dawn to pick a really big bunch of them for the breakfast table.

 The flower here is a Magnolia/daisy hybrid.